abelson-lab/ITHmapper/README.md

 Ignore the "adata.X seems to be already log-transformed." warning if the input adata was already transformed, ITHmapper is still using the raw counts and re-transforming them, see [scanpy issue](https://github.com/scverse/scanpy/issues/1333).

 **Cancer types**
+Only run ITHmapper on one cancer type at a time.
 ITHmapper will work with the following cancer_type parameters, currently other cancer types are not supported:

 ```python